 REAKTOR IN KONTEXT

 - Concept: Chooser is a Reaktor ensemble I created that randomly chooses various parameters from multiple lists.
 It does not generate sound; it just chooses things!
 One press of the “Wife” button will choose 30 items (genres, scales, chords, compositional techniques, a DAW, instruments and effects) that will be used in the production of a new music composition (the Wife always likes to make all the decisions…).
-I’m not sure how many recordings I’ll do with this unusual process yet.
-We’ll see how it goes!
+The lists in Chooser are constantly being updated; new items are being added all the time.
+It’s an endless evolving process.

-- Instruments and Effects: The plan is to create with familiar and unfamiliar software instruments and effects (not just from Reaktor), and the many live instruments in my studio; my kids play various instruments too, and they might have to participate if one of their instruments gets chosen!
+- Instruments and Effects: The plan is to create new music with familiar and unfamiliar software instruments and effects (not just from Reaktor) from my overwhelming collection that seems to keep growing and growing, and the many live instruments in my studio; my kids play various instruments too, and they will participate if one of their instruments gets chosen.

 - Styles: I always wanted to learn more about the numerous Electronic Music genres (some have ridiculous names!) and to borrow style elements from them.

 - Chords, Scales and Techniques: I love the challenge of composing with randomly chosen musical parameters, especially combinations I would never come up with on my own.
-I’ve accumulated so many music books and other documents over the years and plan to use some of the concepts presented in them.
-Chooser is complete except for the Compositional Techniques list.
-I’ve been looking through every book I have, taking notes and deciding what to include.
-This will take a long time.
+And there are so many exotic chords and scales I have never used before.
+I’m looking forward to having to do something with them, knowing that many of them will be at odds with the various genres.
+I’ve also accumulated so many music books and documents over the years and plan to use some of the concepts presented in them.
+There are hundreds of items in the Compositional Techniques list so far, and more will be added over time as I slowly review all the materials I have.

 - DAW: TBD